textpattern/textpattern.github.io/themes/naming-conventions-for-template-authors.md

 description: This is a draft for a proposed naming convention, to name, structure and package up template Files.
 ---

-# Naming conventions for template authors
+# Naming conventions for template authors TODO

 **Unofficial Working Draft for a TXP Templating Naming Convention**